LEEJONGHEON/Robstness-verfication-for-Transformer/README.md

 ## Experiment
 ### Verification Data size and Data Augmenation perfomance.
-- Experiment 1 : Data size affect Transformer robustness
+- Experiment 1 : Data size affect Transformer robustness?
-- Experiment 2 : Data size fixed, Data Augmentation can raise robustness
+- Experiment 2 : Data size fixed, Data Augmentation can raise robustness?

 ### Verification Data Augmentation each other
 - Experiment 3 : Data Augmentation compare with each other